Dispute over whether US deports first DACA recipient

 Story highlights

-- Juan Manuel Montes Bojorquez, 23, was deported from California to Mexico on February 18
+- DHS disputes that Juan Manuel Montes Bojorquez, 23, was deported from California to Mexico

-- His lawyers say he had active protection under the Deferred Action for Childhood Arrivals program
+- His lawyers say he had active protection under deferred action, but DHS says that was voided

-(CNN)Advocates on Tuesday accused the government of improperly deporting a young man who should have had protected status in the US -- but the Department of Homeland Security disputes their claims.
+(CNN)A dispute over whether the US government deported an undocumented immigrant with protected status heated up Wednesday, as the Department of Homeland Security released further details about the case.

+Lawyers for the man now in Mexico say their client was apprehended by Border Patrol and deported on February 18.
+DHS said Wednesday that never happened.

 In a lawsuit released Tuesday, lawyers for Juan Manuel Montes Bojorquez allege that the 23-year-old was deported from California to Mexico on February 18, despite having active protection under the Deferred Action for Childhood Arrivals program.

-In the lawsuit under the Freedom of Information Act, lawyers claim that Montes had renewed his DACA status, a protection to undocumented immigrants who were brought to the US as children initiated under the Obama administration, in 2016, which would keep him protected until 2018.
+Lawyers claim that Montes had renewed his DACA status, a protection for undocumented immigrants who were brought to the US as children initiated under the Obama administration, in 2016, which would keep him protected until 2018, according to the lawsuit filed under the Freedom of Information Act.

-But the Department of Homeland Security claims that it has no record of Montes' renewal, and that his status expired in 2015.

-"Juan Manuel Montes Bojorquez was apprehended by the Calexico Station Border Patrol after illegally entering the US by climbing over the fence in downtown Calexico," DHS spokeswoman Jenny Burke said in a statement.
-"He was arrested by (Border Patrol) just minutes after he made his illegal entry and admitted under oath during the arrest interview that he had entered illegally."
+While DHS initially said Tuesday they had a record of Montes' DACA expiring in 2015, they released further information Wednesday saying he did, in fact, have DACA status until 2018.

+Montes' attorneys did not immediately respond to a request for comment on DHS' new recounting of the facts.
+On Tuesday, his attorneys told CNN they had proof he had active DACA but would not release those documents, saying doing so would violate the attorney-client relationship.

+"We have a USCIS-issued document that shows he was authorized to work.
+That document has a C33 code, which is only assigned to DACA recipients and that document doesn't expire until 2018," attorney Nora Preciado told CNN.
+"We have not been able to obtain any information or documents from the federal government about Juan Manuel and what happened to him, why he was deported.
+How he was deported?
+We look forward to the government providing us with those documents soon enough so we can figure out what happened to our client."

-The statement also noted that Montes had a previous conviction for theft that resulted in probation, a fact the lawsuit admits.
+DHS also noted that Montes had a previous conviction for shoplifting in 2016 that resulted in probation, a fact the lawsuit admits.
 His lawyers say the conviction would not disqualify him from DACA, which requires a background check.

-Representatives for Montes did not have an answer as to why DHS would not have a record of Montes' DACA status.
-Their understanding is that the protection was current, according to advocacy group United We Dream.
+The agency also disputed another fact of Montes' case, regarding when he entered the country.
+Montes' attorneys say he came to the country when he was 9 years old, roughly 13 years ago.
+But DHS says the first record they have of Montes is in 2010, when he entered the US and agreed to a deal that allowed him to avoid expedited removal.
+He was then cleared for DACA four years later.

 The case became an instant flashpoint.
 Despite President Donald Trump's pledge on the campaign trail to end DACA, DHS has continued to issue permits under the program and Homeland Security Secretary John Kelly has said categorically that no one who has current DACA status has been detained or deported under the program.